 - No more waiting

-Faxes are received 24x7 and automatically routed to your email address or online account.
-Arrival notifications are sent to your email account, cell phone, PDA or pager.
-No machine jams or breakdowns.
-Faxes sent instantly.
+Faxes are received 24/7 and are automatically routed to your email address or online account.
+Arrival notifications are sent to your email, smartphone, cell phone, or pager.
+No machine jams or breakdowns—faxes are sent instantly.

 - Send faxes from any application as easily as printing